MehrdadSamadishadlou/Python_for_Beginners/projects.md

 ---

 > **IMPORTANT**
-> The deadline for the project is 11:59 at Shahrivar 10th.
+> The deadline for the project is 11:59 p.m. at Shahrivar 10th.

 # The First Project